zkbt/MITTENS/README.md

 1) type "mittens" from the UNIX prompt.
 If the code is available, this should open an IDL prompt and run some setup scripts (if you're running it for the first time, it will create a new set of IDL color tables in your home directory).
 If it fails or if files keep streaming by, it's broken.
 2) type "res=pgsql_query('select 1')" from the IDL prompt.
 If you have everything set up correctly with the IDL SQL interface, this should work.
-3) type "xinspect" from the IDL prompt.
+3) type "inspect" from the IDL prompt.
 This should open the main exploratory tool!

 ====================================
 SCHEDULE FOR RUNNING VARIOUS MITTENS